michalroots/michalroots.github.io/_pages/focus.md

 summary: What I am focusing on at the moment (aka - now page).
 ---

-I playfully (and skilfully) juggle ideas and projects.
+I playfully (and skilfully) juggle multiple ideas and projects.

 The most effective way to see what I'm up to is to **check out my latest [Moonly Review](https://michalkorzonek.substack.com){:target="_blank"}**, published every 🌑 and 🌕.